elenderg/PAL-1000/instruções de compilação.md

 `If the variable's kind is "_scratch", attach $8B95 and the variable's offset to the hex string; exit. \ mov edx,[ebp+the variable's offset]`

-`If the variable's kind is not "_parameter", abort with "Internal error - attach address loading code to a hex string given a variable"; exit.`
+`If the variable's kind is not "parameter", abort with "Internal error - attach address loading code to a hex string given a variable"; exit.`

 `If the variable's by-value flag is set, attach $8D95 and the variable's offset to the hex string; exit. \ lea edx,[ebp+the variable's offset]`